2023-2024 Faculty Research Awards

 Principal Investigator

-Leibny Paola Garcia Perera, Principal Investigator for AI2AI Faculty Research Award Winner,
+Leibny Paola Garcia Perera, Principal Investigator for AI2AI 2023-2024 and 2024-2025 Faculty Research Award Winners

 Leibny Paola Garcia Perera